zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 He may __be optimistic on__ the timelines but he thinks this is within [[reasonableness]] for delivery.

 Even Steve Jobs developed enough product skills and __was involved enough in__ the product that he also operated in both of these domains.
 Larry Ellison started as a programmer and I think wrote the first version of Oracle, or __was actually heavily involved in__ it.

+Marc Andreessen __was also in this domain__.
+He __may not have had enough confidence in__ his sales skills, but he was the programmer who wrote Netscape Navigator, or __a big chunk of__ it.
+So, I think the real [[giant]]s in any field are the people who can both build and sell.